 After being reported out of committee, the ASUW Vice President shall place the bill or resolution on the agenda and it shall be read a second time and recommendations of the committee(s) shall be given by the chairperson(s) of the committee(s) to whom it was assigned.
 The bill or resolution is now open for debate and subject to amendments.
 During debate, no Senator may propose any amendment that contradicts or changes the intent of the original legislation.

-At the end of debate, the bill shall be read a third time by the ASUW Marshal and shall be voted upon at the end of this reading.
+At the end of debate, the bill shall be read a third time by the ASUW Clerk and shall be voted upon at the end of this reading.
 No debate or amendment shall be permitted after the chairperson has put forth the question to the voting membership.
 The final vote on all ASUW bills and resolutions shall be a roll call vote.
-The passage of a motion for unanimous consent on the final vote for any ASUW bill or resolution shall qualify as a roll call vote under this section and shall be recorded by the ASUW Marshal as a roll call vote with all senators present at the meeting voting “aye.”
+The passage of a motion for unanimous consent on the final vote for any ASUW bill or resolution shall qualify as a roll call vote under this section and shall be recorded by the ASUW Clerk as a roll call vote with all senators present at the meeting voting “aye.”

 In the event that legislation with multiple addenda has had those addenda divided into separate items via the Motion to Divide the Question (as outlined in Roberts Rules of Order.) each item shall have a third reading.